Kayleexx/sauce/README.md

 # sauce
-sauce is a statically typed programming language but writes like a script purely in rust.
+Sauce is a statically typed programming language but writes like a script purely in rust.